chemsurajit/DFTbondDependency/README.md

 6) submit.sh: An example submit script to run make_reactions_parallel.py in a single node with multiple processors.
 It is called from the script process_reaction_conversion_jobs.sh.
 It is written for the slurm scheduler.

-8) detect_correlation.py: This script is for detecting correlation between the variables (bonds).
+7) detect_correlation.py: This script is for detecting correlation between the variables (bonds).
 It takes the directory location of the csv files containing all the reaction data (created by the process_reaction_conversion_jobs.sh) script.
 By default, it randomly chose 10% of the total data to detect correlation.

-9) do_linear_regression.py: This script performs the linear regression between the bond change and the DFT error to reaction energies.
+8) do_linear_regression.py: This script performs the linear regression between the bond change and the DFT error to reaction energies.
 It takes as argument the directory location for the reaction data file, and the name of the DFT functionals.

-10) correct_reaction_energy.py: This script calculates the reaction energy and the correction to it for a given DFT functional.
+9) correct_reaction_energy.py: This script calculates the reaction energy and the correction to it for a given DFT functional.
 It takes as input the log files of reactants (with the option -r), products (with the option -p), and name of the DFT functional and prints out the reaction energy for the DFT functional, the correction, and the corrected reaction energy.

+10) CITATION.cff: This file is to provide citation data for this repository in bibtex or APA format.

 How to run:
 The help message for each of the files (except submit.sh) can be obtained by running the corresponding